elopio/docs/source/includes/_glossary.md

 A Payout Set, sometimes referred to as "Payout Numerators" in Augur's smart contract functions, is an array with a length equal to the number of [Outcomes](#outcome) for a [Market](#market).
 Each value in the array is required to be 0 or a positive number that does not exceed the [Number of Ticks](#number-of-ticks) for the Market.
 Further, the total sum of all the values contained within the Payout Set array should be equal to the Number of Ticks for the Market.

-For example, in a [Binary Market](#binary-market) with 1000 [Ticks](#tick), a [Report](#report) that Stakes [REP](#rep) on Outcome `0` would submit a Payout Set that looks like `[1000, 0]`.
+For example, in a [Yes/No Market](#yes-no-market) with 1000 [Ticks](#tick), a [Report](#report) that Stakes [REP](#rep) on Outcome `0` would submit a Payout Set that looks like `[1000, 0]`.
 Payout Sets are a breakdown of the Payout Distribution, or how Markets should pay out for each [Share](#share) when [Finalized](#finalized-market).
 In the example above, the Payout Numerators are the values 1000 and 0, and only [Shares](#share) of Outcome 0 (index 0 of the array) will pay out on the Finalized Market because the Payout Numerator for Outcome 1 is `0`.
 Valid Payout Sets are hashed using the SHA-3 hashing algorithm, which is a [Payout Distribution Hash](#payout-distribution-hash).

-The Payout Set for a [Categorical Market](#categorical-market) is similar to that of a Binary Market, except that Categorical Markets can have up to 8 Outcomes, so an example Payout Set for a Categorical Market with 8,000 Ticks might look like `[0, 0, 8000, 0, 0, 0, 0, 0]`.
+The Payout Set for a [Categorical Market](#categorical-market) is similar to that of a Yes/No Market, except that Categorical Markets can have up to 8 Outcomes, so an example Payout Set for a Categorical Market with 8,000 Ticks might look like `[0, 0, 8000, 0, 0, 0, 0, 0]`.
 The same Categorical Market with an [Invalid Outcome](#invalid-outcome) would have a Payout Set like `[1000, 1000, 1000, 1000, 1000, 1000, 1000, 1000]`.
 This is because each Outcome in the Payout Set of an Invalid Market is set to the Number of Ticks divided by the number of Outcomes, in order to ensure that the holders of each type of [Share](#share) in the Market receive the same payout during [Settlement](#settlement).
 (In cases where Number of Ticks / Outcomes is not a whole number, the remainder will be deducted from each Outcome in the Payout Set and left on the Market contract as "dust" ETH.
 For example, a 3-Outcome Market with no Creator Fee that resolves to Invalid will have a Payout Set of [3333, 3333, 3333].)

-The Payout Set for a [Scalar Market](#scalar-market) is determined differently than for Binary Markets and Categorical Markets.
+The Payout Set for a [Scalar Market](#scalar-market) is determined differently than for Yes/No Markets and Categorical Markets.
 Scalar Markets have just 2 possible Outcomes: 0 (for a [Short Position](#short-position)) and 1 (for a [Long Position](#long-position)).
 Suppose that a Scalar Market exists with $0 as the [Minimum Display Price](#minimum-display-price), $100 as the [Maximum Display Price](#maximum-display-price), 10,000 as the Number of Ticks, and $75 as the reported Outcome.
 The Payout Set for this Market would be determined as follows:

 1. Normalize the reported Outcome to the Minimum Display Price by subtracting the Minimum Display Price from the reported Outcome: 75 - 0 = 75.
 2. Scale the reported outcome to be between 0 and 1 by dividing by (maxPrice - minPrice): 75 / (100 - 0) = 0.75.